🎉

 Bushehr Nuclear Power Plant, Iran's main nuclear facility.
 Wikimedia Commons (CC-BY-SA)

 Iran began developing nuclear technology, which it said was for electricity and energy. src Many countries — especially the U.S. and Israel — worried it was secretly building nuclear weapons.
-International sanctions (economic punishments) were imposed on Iran, making life much harder for ordinary Iranians.
+The U.S. and other countries put sanctions (economic punishments) on Iran, which made life much harder for ordinary Iranians.

 📖 Key Word: Sanctions — When countries agree not to trade with or do business with another country, to pressure it to change its behavior.
 Sanctions hurt ordinary people, not just the government.